mattmccormick/docs/rooof_optional_settings.md

 Fill in these sections if you want to have the same text at the top or bottom of all ads.
 - Common headers include monthly specials or deals.
-- Common footers include an equality statement or pricing disclaimers.
+- Common footers include an equal housing statement or pricing disclaimers.
 - ---

 ##Ask Me Every Time